Trucking Industry Woes Lead To Poor Stock Price Performance

 For the trucking industry, it has been a rough first quarter.
 As the year has progressed, we have seen a mega-merger between Swift Transportation (NYSE:SWFT) and Knight Transportation (NYSE:KNX).
 We have also seen extreme volatility for Celadon Group (NYSE:CGI) and Roadrunner Transportation (NYSE:RRTS) resulting from financial accounting issues.

-We have also seen extreme weakness in smaller company operations including Universal Logistics Holdings (NASDAQ:ULH), USA Truck (NASDAQ:USAK) and P.A.M.
+We have also seen extreme weakness in smaller company operations, including Universal Logistics Holdings (NASDAQ:ULH), USA Truck (NASDAQ:USAK), and P.A.M.
 Transportation (NASDAQ:PTSI).
-For less-than-truckload (NYSEARCA:LTL) peers, we have seen a substantial divergence to the downside from unionized labor companies, including ArcBest Corporation (NASDAQ:ARCB) and YRC Worldwide (NASDAQ:YRCW).
+For less-than-truckload (LTL) peers, we have seen a substantial divergence to the downside from unionized labor companies, including ArcBest Corporation (NASDAQ:ARCB) and YRC Worldwide (NASDAQ:YRCW).

 As stated, Celadon Group has experienced the most extreme change in performance for 2017.
 The company was up as much as 28 percent in early March.
 Today, performance stands at -68.5 percent, a 96.5 percentage point change over two months.

-Roadrunner Transportation was up as much as 13 percent in late-January, today the stock is down at -36 percent; a 49-percentage point swing.
+Roadrunner Transportation was up as much as 13 percent in late-January.
+Today, the stock is down at -36 percent; a 49-percentage point swing.
 P.A.M.
-Transportation was up four percent to begin the year, the stock price has declined similar as Roadrunner Transportation at -36 percent; a 40-percentage point decline.
+Transportation was up 4 percent to begin the year.
+The stock price has declined similarly as Roadrunner Transportation at -36 percent; a 40-percentage point decline.

-USA Truck was up 13.5 percent by late-January, today the stock is down at -25 percent; a 38.5-percentage point change.
+USA Truck was up 13.5 percent by late-January.
+Today, the stock is down at -25 percent; a 38.5-percentage point change.
 Universal Logistics Holdings has been down all year, currently at -17 percent.
-Covenant Transportation (NASDAQ:CVTI) was up as much as 13 percent in early-February, today the stock is down at -8 percent; a 21-percentage point swing.
+Covenant Transportation (NASDAQ:CVTI) was up as much as 13 percent in early-February.
+Today, the stock is down at -8 percent; a 21-percentage point swing.

-JB Hunt Transport (NASDAQ:JBHT) was up as much as five percent in mid-February, today the stock is down at -9.5 percent; a 14.5-percentage point change.
-Ryder System (NYSE:R) was up five percent in mid-February, today the stock is down at -9 percent; a 14-percentage point change.
+J.B.
+Hunt Transport (NASDAQ:JBHT) was up as much as 5 percent in mid-February.
+Today, the stock is down at -9.5 percent; a 14.5-percentage point change.
+Ryder System (NYSE:R) was up 5 percent in mid-February.
+Today, the stock is down at -9 percent; a 14-percentage point change.

-Of the 16 trucking peers, only Marten Transport (NASDAQ:MRTN) and Knight Transportation have witnessed positive performance as of May 8 th; at 3.4 and 1.1 percent.
+Of the 16 trucking peers, only Marten Transport (NASDAQ:MRTN) and Knight Transportation have witnessed positive performance as of May 8th; at 3.4 percent and 1.1 percent, respectively.
 Fourteen of the 16 companies were negative, and half were down close to 10 percent or worse.

-For LTL peer pure-plays, the divergence between unionized labor dependent carriers, including ArcBest and YRC Worldwide has been extreme.
-Old Dominion Freight Lines (NASDAQ:ODFL), Saia (NASDAQ:SAIA) and Forward Air (NASDAQ:FWRD) all witnessed solid earnings results during the first quarter, namely increasing volumes, revenues and profits.
+For LTL peer pure-plays, the divergence between unionized labor dependent carriers, including ArcBest and YRC Worldwide, has been extreme.
+Old Dominion Freight Line (NASDAQ:ODFL), Saia (NASDAQ:SAIA), and Forward Air (NASDAQ:FWRD) all witnessed solid earnings results during the first quarter, namely increasing volumes, revenues, and profits.

 This led to increased stock prices in late-April.
 However, as ArcBest and YRC Worldwide have more recently reported, poor results have reversed the entire group's performance.
 It has become clear that both ArcBest and YRC Worldwide will likely always perform with lower margins against non-union peers.

 Similar to truckload peers, LTL carriers have not witnessed strong stock price performance, with the exception being Forward Air's 8.6 percent results to-date.
-Combining truckload and LTL carriers, and only three out of 21 companies have performed positively for the year, with 18 being flat or negative.
+Combining truckload and LTL carriers, only three out of 21 companies have performed positively for the year, with 18 being flat or negative.

 At this point, it is worth noting that regardless of how each individual company has performed, there has been a general herd mentality in how both groups have performed.
 For truckload peers, there is a very tight performance relationship with most companies being marginally off to close to -10 percent.
 Exceptions have typically been smaller plays and/or companies with direct financial challenges.